Ihossain025/Power-BI-Portfolio_Sales-Data-Analysis/README.md

 This is the overall sales insights dashboard.
 It highlights key KPIs like Total orders, Total Sales, Total Profit, and Profit Margin.
 This also compares year-over-year Total Sales and Profit Growth.
 The Dashboard shows following insights:

 1. The Revenue has increased over the years.
-After slightly decreasing between 2014 and 2015, the revenue has significantly improved between 2015 and 2017, with highest jump between 2015 and 2016.
+After being quite same between 2014 and 2015, the revenue has significantly improved between 2015 and 2017, with highest jump between 2015 and 2016.

 2. The Profit has consistently increased over the years.
 Between 2014 & 2015, the profit has increased by 24%, followed by 33% and 14% respectively in the following years.
-Even though Profit has consistently increased over the years, overall Profit Margin has been quite low over the years, stand at 2.89%.
+Even though Profit has risen consistently over the years, overall Profit Margin has been quite low over the years, stand at 2.89%.

 3. Across all years, it has been shown that Qtr-4 is the highest selling period, followed by Qtr-3, Qtr-2, and Qtr-1.